adam-zhang-lcps/papers/oscillation-modeling.typ

 Finally, an error in the design of this experiment restricted the ability to draw full conclusions.
 Data regarding how a change in the spring system affected the resultant model was only collected in one direction; e.g. a control mass $m_1$ and a heavier mass $m_2$ were tested, but not a lighter mass $m_3$.
 Additionally, the exact numerical values of the spring constants for the springs used, $k_1$ and $k_2$, were not recorded due to a lack of foresight.
 This restricts the conclusions that can be gathered, as a full theoretical model cannot be made.

 == Extensions
 Extensions to this experiment should primarily aim to fix the shortcoming discussed in the #link(label("errors"), "errors").
 A more controlled environment can be used to ensure that the starting conditions of each trial are consistent so that the difference in phase shift can be accurately calculated---one way this could be accomplished is by using a reproducible mechanism to release the spring.
 Additionally, more trials should be performed with a larger number of variations of the characteristics of the spring system so the mathematical model for simple harmonic motion can be validated from experimental data.
-Finally, future experimenters may consider performing the experiment in a vacuum to reduce the effects of air resistance.
+Finally, future experimenters may consider performing the experiment in a vacuum to negate the effects of air resistance.

 Alternatively, other facets of harmonic motion can be tested, such as dampening.
 While air resistance is one form of damped harmonic motion, there are many other systems that experience damping, such as a spring moving through a viscous fluid, friction within vibrating solids such as a tuning fork, and the suspension system of a car.
 Further experimentation could extend to include data to determine the factors that affect the model of damped harmonic motion.